NLCR/CZIDLO/README.md

 - `api.war` - API module
 - `oaiPmhProvider.war` - OAI-PMH provider module
 - `processDataServer.war` - application to access logs and outputs of processes
-- `initDatabase_4.4-4.6.sql` - sql script for database initialization (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)
+- `initDatabase_4.6.1.sql` - sql script for database initialization (only the core database, does NOT include database for processes and OAI Adapter xsl transformations)
 - `updateDatabase-2.0-2.2_to_2.3-3.0.sql` - sql script for upgrading core database (from CZIDLO versions 2.0, 2.1 or 2.2 to versions 2.3, 2.4 or 3.0)
 - `updateDatabase-2.3-3.0_to_4.1.sql` - sql script for upgrading core database (from versions 2.3, 2.4 or 3.0 to version 4.1)
 - `updateDatabase_4.1_to_4.2.2.sql` - sql script for updating core database (from version 4.1 to version 4.2.2).
 - `databaseUpgrader-4.2.2.jar` - java program that replaces plaintext passwords with their encrypted form.
 - `updateDatabase_4.2.2_to_4.3.sql` - sql script for updating core database (from version 4.2.2 to version 4.3).
 - `updateDatabase_4.3_to_4.4-4.6.sql` - sql script for updating core database (from version 4.3 to versions 4.4, 4.4.1, 4.5 and 4.6).
+- `updateDatabase_4.4-4.6_to_4.6.1` - sql script for updating core database (from versions versions 4.4, 4.4.1, 4.5 and 4.6 to version 4.6.1).
 - `solr-7.2.1-czidlo.zip` - zip archive containing solr server with CZIDLO configuration
 - `cliUtils.jar` - command line application with some utilities